 Starting Fennel From Seed

-You can plant fennel from seeds you buy in the spice section of the grocery store.
-You can either sow them in modular trays and transplant the seedlings after four to five weeks, or you can sow seeds directly in the ground.
+You can start fennel from seeds you buy in the spice section of the grocery store, although buying seeds from a reputable seed supplier offers more assurance that you'll be growing healthy, disease-free plants as well as seeds that reliably germinate.
+You can either sow them in modular trays and transplant the seedlings after four to six weeks, or you can sow seeds directly in the ground.
 Sowing into the ground is preferable because fennel doesn't like to have its roots disturbed.
 The ideal soil temperature is 70 degrees Fahrenheit, but the seeds will sprout at any temperature between 60 and 90 degrees.

-When sowing into the ground, you can plant them in rows that are 18 inches apart with each row consisting of 10 seeds per foot or in stations separated by 12 inches, each consisting of three seeds.
-Cover each seed with 1/8 to 1/2 inch of topsoil because they need to be in the dark to germinate, and when the seedlings emerge, thin the weakest ones to leave the strongest ones spaced 6 to 12 inches apart.
+When direct-seeding, you can sow them in rows that are 18 inches apart with each row consisting of 10 seeds per foot or in stations separated by 12 inches, each consisting of three seeds.
+Cover each seed with 1/8 to 1/2 inch of soil because they need to be in the dark to germinate, and when the seedlings emerge, thin the weakest ones to leave the strongest ones spaced 6 to 12 inches apart.
 Instead of pulling the weakest seedlings by the roots, which will disturb the roots of the ones you want to keep, remove them by pinching the stalks.

 The soil must be kept moist, so if the ground is dry, wet it down before sowing the seeds and water regularly.
 The seedlings take seven to 10 days to emerge.
-You can improve the chances of success by sprouting the seeds in moist paper towels and sowing them when the roots emerge from the seed heads.
+You can improve the chances of success by sprouting the seeds in moist paper towels and sowing them outside when the first root emerges from the seed heads.

 Starting Fennel From a Seedling